matthewstokeley/jquery-steps/README.md

 ```

-accepts a `callback` function that fires whenever the `form` is changed.
+Accepts a `callback` function that fires whenever the `form` is changed.

----

 ---